-For more information on our school’s provision for protecting our pupils, read our child protection and safeguarding policy.
+For more information about how BSMI protects students, please read our child protection and safeguarding policy.
 The safeguarding policy can be found at the following link: Child protection and safeguarding policy

-Please note: Any complaints regarding staff can be made to DSL Tracie Panesar-Dower or Managing Director / Director of Studies Miss Duygu Cevik (Managing Director) at the following email address: firstname.lastname@example.org
+Please note: Any complaints regarding staff can be made to DSL Tracie Panesar-Dower or Managing Director / Director of Studies Miss Duygu Cevik or College Director Joe Gillespie.

 Stage 1: Initial informal meeting:

-If you have a concern that you would like to take up with the school you should initially inform a member of staff either in person, by telephone or in writing.
-Your concern will be dealt objectively.
-You may then be invited to an informal meeting with the member of staff most appropriate for dealing with your concern.
+If you have a problem you should tell a member of staff either in person, by telephone or in writing.
+Your problem will be dealt fairly.
+You may then be invited to an informal meeting with a member of staff, who will help you.

 Stage 2: Formal complaints

 Please note: Please see the attached stage 2 complaint form to be completed and sent to DSL Tracie Panesar-Dower – firstname.lastname@example.org for safeguarding problems or Managing Director / Director of Studies Miss Duygu Cevik – email@example.com or College Director Joe Gillespie -firstname.lastname@example.org for non-safeguarding problems.

 Stage 3: Appeals

-In such cases, the Appeals form must be sent with full supporting evidence to DSL Tracie Panesar-Dower for safeguarding problems or Managing Director / Director of Studies Miss Duygu Cevik at the following email address: firstname.lastname@example.org.
+In such cases, the Appeals form must be sent with full supporting evidence to DSL Tracie Panesar-Dower for safeguarding problems or Managing Director / Director of Studies Miss Duygu Cevik or College Director Joe Gillespie for non-safeguarding problems.

-The receipt of the appeals form will be acknowledged within 5 working days.
-If the student has sufficient grounds for an appeal and has provided sufficient evidence, the Managing Director will aim to resolve the matter within 3 weeks.
+BSMI will reply to your appeal within 5 working days.
+If the student has given a good reason for an appeal and enough evidence, BSMI will try to give an answer within 3 weeks.

 Records, review and monitoring of complaints

-The school will record the progress of all complaints, including information about actions taken at all stages, the stage at which the complaint was resolved, and the final outcome.
-The records will also include copies of letters and emails, and notes relating to meetings and phone calls.
-This material will be treated as confidential and held centrally and will be viewed only by those involved in investigating the complaint.
+BSMI will write down the process for all complaints, including information about actions taken at all stages, the stage at which the problem was solved, and the final result.
+The records will also include copies of letters and emails, and notes of meetings and phone calls.
+This information will be confidential and held centrally to be seen only by people trying to solve the problem.

-British School of Marketing International will review and evaluate all complaints no matter how far they are taken or what the outcome to ensure that similar problems are avoided in the future or to see if they could have been managed any more effectively.
-All records of any complaints will be kept confidential but may be inspected where appropriate by any inspection body.
+British School of Marketing International will look at and assess all complaints to stop them happening again in the future or to help us to manage them much better.
+All records of any complaints will be kept confidential but may be inspected where needed by an official inspection organisation.

-Staff who have a concern about a colleague or a volunteer member of staff should refer to our whistleblowing section in the BSMI safeguarding Policy.
+If Staff are worried about a colleague or a volunteer member of staff, they should refer to our whistleblowing section in the BSMI safeguarding Policy.

-The procedure for dealing with any other staff complaints or employee grievances is set out in the school’s staff discipline, conduct and grievance policy.
+The way of dealing with any other staff complaints or employee problems is written in the school’s staff discipline, conduct and grievance policy.
 These policies can be found in the staff handbook.